saisurajch/AI_Image_Gallery/README.md

-# CSC Project Frontend
+# CSC Project

-This is the frontend of the CSC Project, built using [Next.js](https://nextjs.org) and styled with [Tailwind CSS](https://tailwindcss.com).
-It provides a user-friendly interface for managing photos, albums, and other related features.
+This repository contains the frontend and backend components of the CSC Project.
+The frontend is built using [Next.js](https://nextjs.org) and styled with [Tailwind CSS](https://tailwindcss.com).
+The backend consists of AWS Lambda functions for serverless operations and a pipeline configuration for data ingestion.

 ## Features

+### Frontend
 - **Authentication**: Login, signup, and password recovery.
 - **Photo Management**: Upload, organize, and delete photos.
 - **Albums**: Create, edit, and delete albums.